White Paper – Cold and Flu Products

 is where single product over-the-counter medications

-• Single product treatments also can help cut down
+may be beneficial. - Single product treatments also can help cut down

 on cost as combination products tend to be pricey.